fffaraz/awesome-cpp/README.md

 * [Intel C++ Compiler](https://software.intel.com/en-us/c-compilers) - Developed by Intel.
 * [Microsoft Visual C++](http://msdn.microsoft.com/en-us/vstudio/hh386302.aspx) - MSVC, developed by Microsoft.
 * [LLVM](http://llvm.org/) - Collection of modular and reusable compiler and toolchain technologies.

+## Online Compiler
+*List of online C/C++ compilers*

+* [codepad](http://codepad.org/) - An online compiler/interpreter, and a simple collaboration tool.
+* [CodeTwist](http://codetwist.com/) - A simple online compiler/interpreter, where you can paste your C, C++ or Java code and execute it online and see results.
+* [CompileOnline](http://www.compileonline.com/compile_cpp11_online.php) - Compile and Execute C++ online on Linux.
+* [Ideone](http://ideone.com/) - An online compiler and debugging tool which allows you to compile source code and execute it online in more than 60 programming languages.

 ## Debugger
 *List of C/C++ debuggers*